LukeHerb/tv-show-app/README.md

 # 🎬 Streaming Platform UI — Vue + TMDb + Tailwind

 This is a fully responsive streaming platform interface built with Vue 3, Tailwind CSS, and the TMDb API.
-It replicates a modern UI experience similar to Netflix, showcasing my ability to combine API integration, design, and interactivity into a polished product.

 ---